 Codes of ethics - The fund and Capital Research and Management Company and its affiliated companies, including the fund's Principal Underwriter, have adopted codes of ethics that allow for personal investments, including securities in which the fund may invest from time to time.
 These codes include a ban on acquisitions of securities pursuant to an initial public offering; restrictions on acquisitions of private placement securities; preclearance and reporting requirements; review of duplicate confirmation statements; annual recertification of compliance with codes of ethics; blackout periods on personal investing for certain investment personnel; ban on short-term trading profits for investment personnel; limitations on service as a director of publicly traded companies; disclosure of personal securities transactions; and policies regarding political contributions.

-Determination of net asset value and redemption price per share for Class F-3 shares - October 31, 2023
+Determination of net asset value, redemption price and maximum offering price per share for Class A shares - December 31, 2023

 Net asset value and redemption price per share (Net assets divided by shares outstanding)